 Planning is the most crucial part of any campaign, getting your objectives, deliverables and measures clear at the outset will ensure a coherent and effective campaign.

 Be clear on what this campaign is trying to achieve.
-Use SMART objectives and make sure your key internal stakeholders agree with the goals.
+Use SMART goals and objectives and make sure your key internal stakeholders agree with the goals.
 Ask yourself what would need to be achieved, for the campaign to be viewed as successful.

 Clarify your messaging and call to action.
 What do you want the audience to say, think, feel or do in response to your campaign?